galaxyproject/training-material/topics/assembly/tutorials/flye-assembly/tutorial.md

 # Get data
-We will use long reads sequencing data (PacBio sequencing) of Mucor mucedo genome.
+We will use long reads sequencing data : CLR (continus long reads) sequencing PacBio of Mucor mucedo genome.
 These data are a subset of data from NCBI.
 We will also use later a reference genome assembly downloaded from the [JGI website](https://mycocosm.jgi.doe.gov/Mucmuc1/Mucmuc1.info.html).

 ## Get data from Zenodo